kaiherrman/Feuermelder/README.md

 First you need to install the DMT.h libary (Version 1.2.3).
 We are using an old version because the new version isn't working, see [Issue](https://github.com/adafruit/DHT-sensor-library/issues/62 ).
 Change your upload speed to 115200 and select the right port.
-After that please upload the server.ino code to the Arduino IDE and upload it to the Arduino.
+After that please copy the server.ino code into the Arduino IDE and upload it to the Arduino.

 ### Client (Actuator) installation:
 Change your upload speed to 115200 and select the right port.
-After that please upload the client.ino code to the Arduino IDE and upload it to the Arduino.
+After that please copy the client.ino code into the Arduino IDE and upload it to the Arduino.

 <b>Important:</b>
 - Don't forget to change your Access Point Information in the code.